jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-1g.md

   - Is the convenience of having more plates more trifling than the inconvenience of having to carry more metal money?
   - Neither could have made any very essential change in Europe.

-> *a coin with a smaller value
+{{< n n="*a coin with a smaller value" >}}

-The discovery of America certainly made a most essential change.
-- It led to a new and inexhaustible market to all European commodities,
+The discovery of America made a most essential change by creating a new and inexhaustible market for all European commodities.
 - This created new divisions of labour and improvements of art.
   - These improvements could never have happened because of the narrowness of the ancient commerce.
 <!-- The narrow market prevented the sale of most of their produce. -->